MeepishRealms/Cog/MEEPISHREALMS.md

-# Conditions for Joining Project Cog
+# Conditions for Joining MeepishRealms: Modded Expansion
-By joining the official Project Cog server, you are agreeing to the following conditions in this contract.
+By joining the official MR:ME server, you are agreeing to the following conditions in this contract.

 *By breaking these conditions, we can’t guarantee that you’ll have fun or that we will continue to allow you to join the server.
 You will be banned if you ruin the fun for other players who follow the rules.*